 Packaging it up

-Whether it is wellbeing and health or experience and culture, or both, hotels can drive business growth by designing packages to target distinct customer profile segments.
+Whether it is wellbeing and health or experience and culture, or both, business growth can be driven by designing packages to target distinct customer profile segments.
 According to the Simplicity Index, “64% of consumers are more likely to recommend a brand because of a simple experience”, demonstrating the benefits of marketing a distilled customer service offering.

-Offering package deals for a fixed fee enable hotels to tape into market desires for more specialized stays.
-For instance, a hotel may choose to offer a wellbeing and digital detox getaway or a city centre culture vulture experience.
-Such package deals could include room, breakfast and dinner, and activities in the area, all of which could tie in to the overarching experiential theme.
+Offering package deals for a fixed fee enables to target market where customers desire more specialized stays.
+For instance, a choosing to offer a wellbeing and digital detox getaway or a city centre culture vulture experience.
+Such package deals could include room, breakfast and dinner, and activities in the area, all of which could tie into the overarching experiential theme.

 Personalization Across Far More Touch Points

-The days of one-size-fits-all hotel offerings are declining.
-Customers are increasingly demanding of hotel experiences that meet their specific and even idiosyncratic wants.
-And the hotels that are able to embrace this changing market trend rather than treat it with reticence will win business and guest loyalty.
+The days of one-size-fits-all offerings are declining.
+Customers are increasingly demanding of experiences that meet their specific and even idiosyncratic wants.
+And the hospitality businesses that are able to embrace this changing market trend rather than treat it with reticence will win business and guest loyalty.

-Generic offerings simply don’t cut it anymore to make your hotel stand out.
-Hotels can analyze the customer journey from initial booking all the way through to after checkout.
+Generic offerings simply don’t cut it anymore to make your property stand out.
+It is possible to analyze the customer journey from initial booking all the way through to after checkout.
 A deep recreation of a typical customer journey reveals the incredible number of touchpoints that are personalizable, and which offer an opportunity to provide a bespoke service.